It is important to our Company to reduce our waste and to increase our ability to reduce, compost, recycle and reuse

 The majority of our milk is packaged in half gallon cartons made from Forest Stewardship Council Controlled Wood certified paperboard, and has a polyethylene coating.
 In 2017, the Carton Council announced that 60% of U.S. households now have access to milk carton recycling.

 The remainder of our milk is bottled in polyethylene (HDPE) gallon jugs that can be recycled where No. 2 plastics are accepted.
 Almost all households in the U.S. have access to No. 2 recycling centers, either through curbside pickup or by dropping off at a community recycling center.
 Our secondary packaging is corrugated cardboard, the majority of which is recycled by the retail locations that sell our milk.

 Our farms produce waste streams from packaging, paper and discarded materials used at our facilities, including corrugated boxes, nitrile gloves, filter socks, medical supplies, bottles, twine, silage plastic, silicone milking inflations and wood pallets.
 Our larger dairies have reduced their need for disposable dairy wipes by switching to reusable, washable microfiber wipes, which diverted approximately 70 tons of waste from landfills annually.

 Because they are in rural locations, most of our farms do not have municipal recycling programs available.
-As a result, we have not been to recycle materials at our farms, and have not made progress toward our 2017 goal to divert 25% of our farm landfill waste.
+As a result, we have made little progress toward our 2017 goal to divert 25% of our farm landfill waste.
 After significant research, we have learned that considerable human resources and funding would be required to accomplish a meaningful level of recycling at our farms.
-While we continue to explore possible recycling solutions and ways to reduce the amount of waste generated by our farms, and remain committed to this goal.
+While we continue to explore solutions to reduce, reuse and recycle materials at our farms, we do not expect to achieve our 2017 farm recycling goal.